 -Channel 5: Former Superior Court judge LaDoris Cordell will provide the analysis for KPIX.
 A Stanford Law School graduate, Cordell has returned to The Farm to serve as a vice provost and special counselor to the president for campus relations.

 -Channel 7: The folks at KGO were so impressed with Dean Johnson's work on the Scott Peterson case, they put the former prosecutor on full-time retainer.
-Now a defense attorney in San Mateo County, Johnson will take center stage again for Channel 7 in the Bonds case.

 -Channel 11: A company spokesperson said the San Jose-based station has no plan as of yet.

 Authoring a new career

 ESPN also is gearing up for the Bonds trial, and not merely by warming up their legal analyst former CNN "Burden of Proof" co-host Roger Cossack.

 Shortly before the Bonds indictment came news that "Game of Shadows" co-author Mark Fainaru-Wada was leaving The Chronicle to join a new investigative team at ESPN.
 He goes onto the Bristol, Conn., payroll Monday.